 How do I get an EORI number?

 The process of applying for an EORI number is simple and straightforward.
 While it differs for each country, in the UK it takes around 5-10 minutes to apply.

 To get your EORI number, you’ll need to:

-- Visit the customs website of the country where you are applying for an EORI number (this list provides links to all of the EU customs websites).
+- Visit the customs website of the country where you are applying for an EORI number.

 - Navigate to the part of the website where you can apply for an EORI number (or alternatively find the right page by searching ‘apply for EORI number + [the country where you want to apply] into Google).